jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 ### IV.
 Adding a second layer

-Currently, we have only have information for homeowners displayed on our map.
-In order to make a meaningful comparison, we will need to add the data symbolized using the renters attribute.
+Currently, we have only have information for homeowners displayed.
+To make a meaningful comparison, we will need to add the data symbolized using the renters attribute.
 We'll add this layer to the other map, so the user can see it when they swipe between maps.

-1. First, add a second load event called renterMap (the renter variable will go inside of this function):
+1. After the *end* of the `ownerMap.on` function, add a second load event for the renterMap (the renter variable will go inside of this function):

 	```javascript